 Although this waterfall is on private property, there is a viewing platform where Walter's Creek plunges 14 metres in the heart of the village.
 Named for the pioneer John Walter and his family, the picturesque settlement grew around its waterpower, which continues to provide energy for a gristmill.
 The location is now home to the spectacular accommodation The Falls Inn.

 Wilmer Trout Ponds, also known as Ontario Fishing Ponds, is 1 KM. north of Durham, Fire# sign 313706.
 Look for PUBLIC FISHING SIGN.
 Ponds stocked with naturally fed brown & rainbow trout, as well as large-mouth bass.Open mid-April through mid-October.

 Soar through the sky as you zoom from platform to platform, high above the trees up to 50 ft above the ground and reaching speeds up to 50 km/h.
 The Wind Rider Triple Zip has three parallel lines that allow you and two friends to fly between platforms simultaneously.
-This attraction is closed for the winter season.

 Push your limits, while staying a little bit more grounded.
 Nestled at the foot of Blue Mountain, Woodlot Low Ropes raises family and team-building fun to new heights.
 It is perfect for both first-time and experienced climbers, with three self-guided courses that feature 25 different aerial elements, including suspended logs, beams, ropes, cables, and cargo nets.

 The YMCA of Owen Sound Grey Bruce is a charity dedicated to building a caring, healthy community by creating opportunities for all people to achieve personal growth in spirit, mind and body.
 Serving our community since 1877, the YMCA of Owen Sound Grey Bruce enriches the lives of people of all ages and is open to all members of our community.